Fecal–oral route: F-diagram

 The foundations for the "F-diagram" being used today were laid down in a publication by the World Health Organization (WHO) in 1958.
 This publication explained transmission routes and barriers to the transmission of diseases from the focal point of human feces.

 Modifications have been made over the course of history to derive modern-looking F-diagrams.
 These diagrams are used in many sanitation publications.
 They are set up in a way that fecal–oral transmission pathways are shown to take place via water, hands, arthropods and soil.
 To make it easier to remember, words starting with the letter "F" are used for each of these pathways, namely fluids, fingers, flies, food, fields, fomites (objects and household surfaces).

-Rather than only concentrating on human feces, animal feces should also be included in the F-diagram.
+Rather than only concentrating on human feces, feces from other animals should also be included in the F-diagram.

 The sanitation and hygiene barriers when placed correctly prevent the transmission of an infection through hands, water and food.
 The F-diagram can be used to show how proper sanitation (in particular toilets, hygiene, handwashing) can act as an effective barrier to stop transmission of diseases via fecal–oral pathways.